Tell up to 5 friends about this pagePepper

 White pepper consists of only the inner seed with the pericarp removed by soaking and rubbing or by decorticating when dry.
 More expensive white pepper is less aromatic and hotter than black because it contains more piperine, the volatile oil that gives pepper its characteristic flavour.
 It is preferred in Europe, especially France, for light-coloured foods and is now popular in Japan for sukiyaki.

 Green peppercorns, hand picked when full-sized but not yet ripe, are highly aromatic and less pungent than the black type.
 To keep them green, the enzyme they contain is kept from activating, either by brining, by boiling and then oven-drying, or by freeze-drying.
 Green pepper is used mostly in European and American cooking, where it seasons mustard, pepper steak, and pâtés.
-Red peppercorns are picked when fully ripened and red and then dried.
-They combine the aromatic pungency of black pepper with the fresh notes of green pepper.
-Rare and not to be confused with the unrelated crushed red pepper flakes and pink peppercorns, they combine the spicy, mature flavour of black pepper with the freshness of green pepper.
+Green peppercorns may be found brined, oven-dried (firm enough for a pepper mill), and freeze-dried.

 Other Names